 Falcon Camp cannot and does not assume liability for the loss or damage of any items brought to camp.
-Since items can get lost during our busy camp activities, please mark all of your belongings and leave things of value at home.
-We return lost and found items regularly during each camp session.
-We make every effort to have your camper return with everything they brought.
+Since items can get lost during our busy camp activities, please label each of your belongings in a permanent method and leave things of value at home.
+We return items left around to campers regularly during each camp session, and make every effort to have your camper return home with everything they brought.
 After camp, we will attempt to identify clothing and personal items left behind if the names appear clearly on these items.
-You are welcome to contact us if an item of value is left behind.
+You are welcome to contact us if an item of value is left behind, and we will do our best to find and return it to you.